BrickMMO/wic/index.markdown

 > Workshops
 > This course will allow students to access additional support for content delivered in the other classes each semester.
 Every student in the class will engage in a process of self-assessment to help them identify areas where they would benefit from help, and then the student and teaching team will set up a process for providing support for any areas where the student would benefit from some in-the-moment support.
 Mentors, tutors and workshops will be available.

-The industry parter was [BrevisRefero](https://www.brevisrefero.com/), a BioPharma software start-up located close to Toronto, Canada.
+The industry partner was [BrevisRefero](https://www.brevisrefero.com/), a BioPharma software start-up located close to Toronto, Canada.
 The project was [BrickMMO](https://brickmmo.com/), a smart city development platform built with LEGO® bricks.
 The main instructor was [Adam Thomas](https://codeadam.ca/).

 [![Adam Thomas](images/codeadam.jpg)](https://codeadam.ca/) [![Humber College](images/humber.jpg)](https://humber.ca/) [![BrevisRefero](images/brevisrefero.jpg)](https://www.brevisrefero.com/)